 Mr. Temporary Speaker, Sir, the main purpose of the Senate is to ensure that we have a uniform set for all counties.
 As much as we know that we have some counties that have more capacity than others, for the sake of managing them within the law, it will be very important to have this amendment Bill in place.
-With all due respect, I would like to tell my Senator that I know that our Governor, Mr. Oparanya, is one person who believes in order and procedures.
+With all due, I would like to tell my Senator that I know that our Governor, Mr. Oparanya, is one person who believes in order and procedures.
 Therefore, we should not blame him.
-It is also part of the weakness of the Executive; and it is the county assembly which is supposed to also monitor all that.
+It is also part of the weakness of the Executive which is supposed to also monitor all that.